dynatrace-extensions/dynatrace-extensions-vscode/README.md

 Reads through the `extension.yaml` file and creates a `README.md` file next to the `extension` folder, documenting (as best as possible) the extension package and its contents.

+### 🔥 Fast Development Mode

+**Fast Development Mode** is a workflow focused on saving as much time as possible and providing immediate feedback to extension developers.
+When enabled, on every document Save your extension version is automatically incremented, packaged, signed, uploaded to Dynatrace and activated.
+If too many versions are in the environment already, one is automatically removed.
+Any errors are communicated instantly and your VS Code status bar has an indicator of the build status.

+How does this help?
+Apart from eliminating time spent on manual operations you also get immediate updates to your extension's static assets (topology model, screens, metadata, dashboards, and alerts) that you can verify in the environment without having to go through a (slower) extension activation process.

 ## Assisted extension development

 ### 🎹 Code completions